Cape Flattery is considered to be the northwesternmost point of the lower 48 states, at the very tip of the Olympic Peninsula in Washington.

 From the trailhead, it’s a decent four-mile hike through coastal forest to the beach.
 The rugged beach is lined with driftwood and huge sea stacks topped with trees.
 About a half hour south of Shi Shi Beach, you can also find the westernmost point of the contiguous states, Cape Alava.

-For more information on Hobuck Beach Resort, check out their website here and see what other campers said on RV Park Reviews.
+For more information on Hobuck Beach Resort, check out their website here and see what other campers said on Campground Reviews.
 You can also find more details on the Cape Flattery hike from Washington Trails Association.